olimorris/hledger-forecast/README.md

-      -f, --forecast FILE              The FORECAST yaml file to generate from -o, --output-file FILE           The OUTPUT file to create --force                      Force an overwrite of the output file -h, --help                       Show this help message
+      -f, --forecast FILE              The FORECAST yaml file to generate from -o, --output-file FILE           The OUTPUT file to create -t, --transaction FILE           The TRANSACTION file to search within if using tracking --force                      Force an overwrite of the output file --no-track                   Don't track any transactions
+      -h, --help                       Show this help message

 Simply running the command with no options will assume a `forecast.yml` file exists.